-- Explicitly by the process itself, through a call to seq trace:set token/1,2 - When a message is received
+- Explicitly by the process itself, through a call to seq_trace:set_token/1,2 - When information is received.
+This is typically when a received message is matched out in a receive expression, but also when information is received in other ways.